 You spent more time fumbling around than having real, impactful conversations, and now you’re stuck working late.
 And for what?
 A day’s worth of frustration, not face-time.

 Technology empowers businesses infinite touch points to connect.
 But it’s also buggy.
-Broken phone lines, resource-hogging browser plug-ins, dropped calls, and crashing systems are a huge waste of time.
+Broken phone lines, resource-hogging browser plug-ins, you can read more about these here: theguidr.com, dropped calls, and crashing systems are a huge waste of time.
 Follow these three steps to make sure that your next meetings run like butter.

 Step 1: Battle Test Your Systems